 How many chaperones do we need?

-Chaperones are required to be 18 years and older.
-Additional adults visiting with your group will be charged $12 each for admission.
+All required chaperones receive complimentary admission.
+Additional adults, including teachers visiting with your group will be charged $12 each for admission.
 Adults who are Children’s Museum members can check in separately to utilize their membership for admission for both unguided and guided field trips.

-Any therapeutic staff visiting with your group receive complimentary admission by checking in with their work identification at our Admissions Desk.
+Any therapeutic staff or one-on-one aides visiting with your group receive complimentary admission by checking in with their work identification at our Admissions Desk.